List of parishes in the Archdiocese of Philadelphia

-This is a list of current and former Roman Catholic churches in the Roman Catholic Archdiocese of Philadelphia.
-There are more than 200 churches in the archdiocese, divided for administrative purposes into four episcopal regions, each headed by an auxiliary bishop, and 12 deaneries.
-The Archbishop of Philadelphia has general oversight of the whole archdiocese.
+This is a list of current and former parishes in the Roman Catholic Archdiocese of Philadelphia.
+There are currently 214 active parishes in the archdiocese, divided for administrative purposes into four episcopal regions headed by an individual auxiliary bishop.
+These episcopal regions are then divided further into 12 deaneries, each headed by a pastor of one of the parishes within that deanery.
+The archbishop of Philadelphia, Nelson J. Pérez, has oversight over the whole archdiocese.

-The cathedral church of the diocese is the Cathedral-Basilica of Ss.
-Peter & Paul.
-The oldest church in Philadelphia is Old St. Joseph's Church, dedicated in 1839.
+The cathedral church of the diocese is the Cathedral Basilica of Saints Peter and Paul in the city of Philadelphia.
+The oldest parish and church in the archdiocese is Old St. Joseph's in Philadelphia, which was founded in 1733.